StarkJohan/Balboa-GS-WiFi/README.md

 This repo aims to provide a general hardware solution to add WiFi control to the Balbo GS line of SPA controllers using the 8-pin RJ45 connected displays.<br>
 The PCB is designed to be installed directly on the RJ45 port of the controller PCB.
 Remote install using a RJ45 cable is also possible if that is preferred.<br>
 The software will be heavily based on user contribution as the different controller displays have slightly different 7 segment displays and button functions.<br>
+Please note that the only hardware I personally have access to is the VL406U 4 button control panel and the GS500Z/GS501Z controller.
-The POC software framework is based on <a href="https://github.com/MagnusPer/Balboa-GS510SZ">this excellent repo by MagnusPer</a>.
+The POC software framework is based on <a href="https://github.com/MagnusPer/Balboa-GS510SZ">this excellent repo by MagnusPer</a>.<br>

 ### Current state and support
 The PCB is currently in a protoype stage.
 It is tested and confirmed to support the following controllers:
 - GS500Z
 - GS501Z

-### version 0.1
-- Basic functionality to read and set status using a **Balboa_GS** developed library.
-Two examples are provided, first with simple read and set functionality and the second using MQTT for remote access.
+The PCB should thus be compatible with the following control displays:
+- VL200, VL240, VL260, VL400, VL401, VL402, VL403, VL404, VL406T, VL406U (these are compatible with the Z suffix main controllers)

+The PCB has solder jumpers that can be set the pinout to be compatible with either the pinout of the panels above (named 4 button displays below, Z suffic controlelrs) or the SZ controllers using the following displays:
+- VL600S, VL700S, VL701S, VL702S

-## RJ45 pins
+## Hardware

+### Pinouts
+## Z suffix, 4 button control displays
 <img src="https://github.com/StarkJohan/Balboa-GS-WiFi/blob/main/extras/images/RJ45.jpg" width="200">

 | PIN           | Description             |